 Lamb & Flag, 1 Church Row, Leeds, West Yorkshire, LS2 7HD.

 6. A Nation of Shopkeepers

-An old favourite, this year you’ll get to experience the Nation of Shopkeepers beer garden a-new, because they’ve given it a serious makeover.
+An old favourite, the beer garden at A Nation of Shopkeepers has been given a serious makeover.
 It’s now blissfully uncovered, at least for the most part, with cool, colourful furniture in the centre, and a line of shaded benches as you come out.